ravikoka/qgraph/README.md

-Created by Ravi Koka, Abby Perryman
+Created by Ravi Koka, Abby Perryman, Anish Pandya

 To use the notebooks here, create a `conda` environment using *qgraph_env.yml*